 - The Andrew Seager Archives of the Built Environment is open by appointment only Monday to Friday from 8:00 a.m. to 5:00 p.m. to the general public (including Ball State University students, staff, faculty, and emeriti).
 Research visits should be scheduled 24 to 48 hours in advance.

 - Reading room/public space capacity has been reduced in accordance with physical distancing best practices.

 - A mask must be worn during visits to the Libraries.

-The Andrew Seager Archive of the Built Environment includes both physical and digital collections.
-The Archive features:
+The Andrew Seager Archives of the Built Environment includes both physical and digital collections.
+The Archives feature: